 An Outdoor Classroom: The Parkway Foundation has partnered with the Sacramento County Office of Education (SCOE) and other organizations to bring youth to the Parkway.
 In 2016, SCOE led a robust STEM education program with 4th, 5th, 6th, and 7th graders from Title I schools that meets Next Generation science standards.
 The Parkway Foundation also coordinated with other organizations to offer visitors recreational experiences, environmental stewardship education, and other trainings.
-Nearly 3,000 underrepresented youth across Sacramento County had the opportunity to experience the outdoors due to this program.
+Over 5,800 underrepresented youth across Sacramento County have had the opportunity to experience the outdoors since this program started.

 Program or Items